Home About Results Writing Book a Call

 About Clay

-Thirty-five years watching capable people who couldn't close the gap.
+Thirty-five years watching leaders who couldn't close the gap.
 Including myself.

 Clay Conner